awsdocs/aws-systems-manager-user-guide/doc_source/setup-service-role.md

 ### Service role for a Systems Manager hybrid environment<a name="setup-service-role-hybrid-environment"></a>

-If you plan to use Systems Manager to manage on\-premises servers and virtual machines \(VMs\) in what is called a *hybrid environment*, you must create an IAM role for those resources to communicate with the Systems Manager service\.
+If you plan to use Systems Manager to manage on\-premises servers and virtual machines \(VMs\) in what is called a *hybrid environment*, create an IAM role for those resources to communicate with the Systems Manager service\.

 For more information, see [Create an IAM service role for a hybrid environment](sysman-service-role.md)\.